panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 This version, without the explanatory variable, is slightly more difficult to understand.

 Use intermediate variables to *explain code with code*.
-Even if adding variables adds a few variable declaration statements, the increased code readability worth it.
+Intermediate variables might add a few declaration statements, but the increased code readability worth it.

 ## 6. Summary